Local H-Principles for Partial Holomorphic Relations: Statements of the Theorems

 \subsection{\texorpdfstring{$H$}{H}--principles for germs over skeletons of finite type.}

-The following Theorem is the main result of this article and it is proven in section \ref{Section: Proofs of the main Theorems}.
-The rest of the principal results are either a consequence of it or either they are proved in a very similar way.
+The following Theorem is the main result of this article and it will be proven in section \ref{Section: Proofs of the Theorems}.

-\begin{theorem} Let $B$ be a Stein manifold of finite type and let $X\to B$ be a holomorphic vector bundle with a partial holomorphic relation $\calR$ that is open in $X^{(r)}_\CC$.
+\begin{theorem} Let $B$ be a Stein manifold of finite type and $X\to B$ a holomorphic vector bundle.
+Let $\calR$ be a holomorphic partial differential relation that is open in $X^{(r)}_\CC$.
 If $\calR_\RR(M)$ satisfies a relative to domain $h$--principle for every totally real submanifold of maximal dimension $M\subset B$, then $\calR$ satisfies the $h$--principle over germs of any adapted skeleton.
 The $h$--principle over germs is weakly relative to Stein compact domains properly attached to the adapted skeleton.

 Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(M)$ are all parametric, relative to parameter, full and/or $C^0$--dense, then so it is the $h$--principle over germs of sections lifting to $\calR$. \end{theorem}